 According to an Insurance Institute for Highway Safety report, the fatal crash rate per mile driven for 16 to 17-year old drivers is almost three times the rate for motorists who are 20 years and older.
 This statistic can be quite unsettling if you are the parent of a teen driver.
 To promote teen driver safety and help you instill safe driving practices in your teen, we’ve created this list of tips.

-If your teen sustains an injury in a car accident that was not their fault, reach out to our experienced Texas car accident lawyers at Begum Law Group Injury Lawyers.
+If your teen sustains an injury in a car accident that was not their fault, reach out to our experienced Texas car accident lawyers at The Law Giant, Personal Injury & Accident Lawyers.
 Call us at (866) 523-4167, or reach out online to understand your legal options.

 Tips for Teen Driver Safety